dfsp-spirit/freesurferformats/README.md

 * FreeSurfer surface file format: Contains a brain surface mesh.
 Such a mesh is defined by a list of vertices (each vertex is given by its x,y,z coords) and a list of faces (each face is given by three vertex indices).
 Currently only triangular meshes are implemented.
 An example file would be `surf/lh.white`.
 This format can be read and written.

 * FreeSurfer label file format: Contains a list of vertices included in a label.
 A label is like a mask, and is typically used to describe the vertices which are part of a certain brain region.
 An example file would be `label/lh.cortex.label`.
-This format can be read.
+This format can be read and written.

 ## Installation